ParkerMJones/ParkerMJones/README.md

 # Hi!
 My name is Parker.

 ## I like to experiment with creative technologies.
-  * I'm building immersive experiences for the web using Three.js, react-three-fiber, Framer Motion and Blender.
+  * I'm building immersive experiences for the web using Three.js, react-three-fiber, Framer Motion and more.
-  * I enjoy live-coding electronic music, using tools like TidalCycles (an extension of SuperColider, written in Haskell) and Max/MSP
+  * I enjoy live-coding electronic music, using tools like TidalCycles, SuperCollider, Max/MSP, and Hydra for visuals.

 ### I hope to build tools that push artistic boundaries: